stanstaton/wdi_assessments/weekly_assessments/w08-assessment.md

 * a) At every possible opportunity
 * b) After the 3pm slump
 * c) Only for reading, only if you must
-* d) Only when Taylor and Brandi can't see you
+* d) Only when Sarah and Brandi can't see you
 * e) When you want to impress your peers